Article written by CEMP's team

 A clinical laboratory is a space where clinical analysis is developed for researching, diagnosing and preventing health issues.

-As you probably already know, there are many types of laboratories and many different specialized fields, and the professionals working at these centers are specialized in diverse areas in the scientific and sanitary sector.
+As you probably already know, there are many types of laboratory and many different specialized fields, and the professionals working at these centers are specialized in diverse areas in the scientific and sanitary sector.

 Thus, in a clinical laboratory context, human and animal biological samples are analyzed in order to research or diagnose a wide range of pathologies and to establish the most efficient treatments to eliminate them.